TABLE OF CONTENTS

 If you are confronted by a law enforcement officer, park official or other security personnel during the training class, it is important to maintain a professional and positive demeanor.
 We ask that you notify us ASAP over phone or email and provide the details of the encounter.

-In the event of an accident involving your or your student’s sUAS, it is crucial to handle the situation responsibility.
+In the event of an accident involving your or your student’s sUAS, it is crucial to handle the situation responsibly.
 Please fill out the Incident Report with as much detail as possible, ensuring to include information about the circumstances leading to the accident, any damages incurred, and any involved parties.
 Incident Reports need to be submitted within 24 hours of the event.

 05 CHAPTER